Advanced Practice Registered Nurses / Physician Assistants

-We are actively hiring for an Registered Nurse (RN) Endoscopy.
+We are actively hiring for an Registered Nurse (RN) PreOp PACU.

 Promote the mission, vision, and values of SCA.

-Communicating the patientâ™s current status to relevant parties throughout the continuum of care.
+Communicating the patientâ™s current status throughout the perianesthesia continuum of care.

-Administering medications safely and correctly using the 8 rights of medication administration.
+Administering medications safely and correctly by using the 8-rights of safe medication administration.

-Performing interventions to maintain the patientâ™s tissue perfusion at or above baseline levels.
+Performing interventions to maintain the integrity of the patientâ™s wound and tissue perfusion at or above baseline levels.

 Performing interventions to ensure the patient is at or returned to normothermia at the conclusion of the immediate postoperative period.

-Providing education regarding the expected psychosocial response, nutritional management, medication management, pain management, and expected responses to theprocedure.
+Assessing knowledge level of patient or designated support person and providing education regarding the expected psychosocial response, nutritional management, medication management, pain and comfort management, wound management, and expected responses to the operative or invasive procedure;

-Providing age-specific, culturally competent, ethical care within legal standards of practice.
+Providing age-specific, culturally competent, ethical care within legal standards of practice; and

 Evaluate the patientâ™s progress toward attaining outcomes.